https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 How to fix:

 Learn the lingo or move to Britain.
-This happens more now than it did before because of the Internet, which provides access to crochet patterns from around the world.
-Understanding how the two styles of pattern writing matches-up can save you from future headaches.
+This occurs more frequently now than in the past due to the Internet, which offers access to crochet patterns globally.
+Grasping how the two styles of pattern writing align can help prevent future complications.

 While chain stitch, is a chain stitch and a slip stitch, is a slip stitch, these are the terms that differ: